HaneenAhmedA/GUI-for-DLL-c-plus-plus/README.md

-## 📘 DLL String Editor (GUI)
+# DLL GUI String Editor

-A basic C++ Windows Forms application that allows insertion and deletion of characters in a string, stored as a doubly linked list (DLL).
+A simple Windows Forms C++/CLI application for string manipulation using a doubly linked list.

-### 💡 Features
+## Features
-- Insert characters at any position
+- Insert characters at the end of the string
-- Delete characters by index
+- Delete characters by position
-- Display updated string in GUI
+- Visual interface using Windows Forms

+## How to Run
+1. Open `dll.gui.sln` in Visual Studio.
+2. Build the project (Ctrl+Shift+B).
+3. Run (F5) to see the GUI window.

-### 🛠 Built With
+## Built With
-- C++ / C++ CLI
+- C++/CLI
 - Windows Forms (.NET Framework)
 - Visual Studio

----

-Made by Haneen and Mayas as a beginner project for learning GUI and data structures in C++.
+## Authors
+- Haneen Ahmed Abd El Kareem
+- Mayas Ayman Alhafiry